precice/precice.github.io/pages/community/precice-workshop-2022.md

 * 14:30 - 15:00 Speakers in breakout rooms for Q&A
 * 15:00 - 16:00 Break (Offline)
 * 16:00 - 17:00 Workshop feedback (Main Hall)
-  * The World Cafe-styled feedback session will provide the chance for participants to give feedback on the virtual workshop, the usability of preCICE and the community in general.
+  * The World Café-styled feedback session will provide the chance for participants to give feedback on the virtual workshop, the usability of preCICE, the support program, and the community in general.
   * Participants will be divided into breakout rooms, where a moderator will present a shared pad and motivate the discussion.
 * 17:00 - 17:10 Closing (Main Hall)